nilmtk/nilmtk/docs/source/convert_data_to_NILMTK_format.rst

 Other datasets
 --------------

+A converter for the iAWE `dataset <http://iawe.github.io/>`__ is available.

-A converter for the Pecan Street `WikiEnergy dataset <http://wiki-energy.org/datasets/>`__ (>200 homes at 1 minute resolution) is almost ready.
+A downloader/converter for the Pecan Street `WikiEnergy dataset <http://wiki-energy.org/datasets/>`__ (>200 homes at 1 minute resolution) is also available.

 Contributing a new converter is easy and highly encouraged! `Learn how to write a dataset converter <writing_a_dataset_converter.html>`__.